As Car Companies Pledge To Go All-Electric In Coming Years, Designs Are Getting More Stylish

 Buzz Smith of Fort Worth, who describes himself as the EV-angelist, is a former gas and oil man, who fell into the electric revolution nearly a decade ago.

 He’s also sold cars for a living, and he says that when it comes to maintenance, it’s a whole new world.
 In all-electric vehicles, there are no oil changes, no spark plugs, no transmission fluid.
-The brakes I’m told, will last basically forever using
+The brakes I’m told, will last basically forever.

 Cheaper to operate and an eye toward the environment really began in earnest with Toyota’s less than eye catching hybrid Prius in 1997.